jeffreykegler/hoonlint/misc/whitespace.md

 one stop after the rune.
 The running should occur one newline-equivlent gap after the head, and should be indented one stop from the rune column.
-Header comments in a running hoon should be aligned with the rune of the parent hoon.
+Header comments in a 1-running hoon should be aligned with the rune of the parent hoon.

 As a special case, the running may start on the same line as the head of the 1-running hoon.
-In this case

-* that first line may contain any number of runsteps;

-* the head and the first runstop should be separated by one stop;
-and

-* all runstops on that line must be separated from each other by one stop.
+In this case, the first line of the running may be a horizontal sub-running.

 ### Jogging hoons